High-Risk Areas regarding Brush Area Home Insurance

 The heat of California can be the number one reason why it is always on the first spot.
 But that doesn’t mean that other states are safer from the fire.
 Here are the top 3 states of most brush fire cases in the year 2020.

 As of December 2020, there have been a total of 9,279 fire incidents in California.
 These incidents burnt 4,197,628 acres of land.
 Destroyed 10,488 structures and 31 casualties.
-This is the highest rate of wildfire damages that happened in just one year.
+This is the highest rate of wildfire damage that happened in just one year.

 - Cameron peak fire – It all started at Arapaho and Roosevelt National Forests in August.
 It became the state’s largest wildfire in history after burning over 208,913 acres after it was finally contained in December.